ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Trusted Platform Module (TPM):
 : A tamper-resistant processor generally located on a computer's motherboard used to enhance attestation functions for the hosting platform.
-TPMs are very specialized Hardware Security Modules and generally use other protocols (than the one presented in this specification) to transmit evidence.
+TPMs are very specialized Hardware Security Modules and generally use other protocols (than the one presented in this specification) to transmit Evidence.

 User Key:
 : A user key consists of a key hosted by an HSM (the platform) and intended to be used by a client